Want plans? Download a Google Sketchup based plan for this hive:

 When conventional boxes are set on top of this hive, they will rest on the inner 3/8″ of the side wall rather than the outer 3/8″.
 That requires a little more care when using excluders, Cloake boards, etc.

 Gone are the side entrances.
-End entrances are used to avoid interfering with the support slats.
-They are easier to cut than side entrances are.
+End entrances don’t interfering with the support slats.
+And they are easier to cut.

 But end entrances have been used successfully for thousands of years.
 To make up for the difference, I’ve increased the entrance surface area and put one on each end of the hive.